vinsmokemau/backend-applicant-test/README.md

 ### 3.- Unit test
 The second part of this project are the unit tests.
+* Make a commit with the label "[+] Blog API unit test"

 #### Rules:
  - Create an unit test related to login
  - Create an unit test related to posts
  - Create an unit test related to comments

+### 4.- Pull Request
+* Make a PR to this repository with title "Backend Applicant - Your Name"

 # Happy Coding :)